scrapy/scrapy/docs/topics/extensions.rst

 Default: ``0``

 An integer which specifies a number of items.
-If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the spider will be closed with the reason ``closespider_itemcount``.
+If the spider scrapes more than that amount and those items are passed by the item pipeline, the spider will be closed with the reason ``closespider_itemcount``, requests which are currently in the downloader queue (up to CONCURRENT_REQUEST requests) are still processed.
 If zero (or non set), spiders won't be closed by number of passed items.

 .. setting:: CLOSESPIDER_PAGECOUNT